---

 In the above snippet, we are conditionally rendering screens based on the auth

-token rather than doing manual navigation using navigate
+token rather than doing manual navigation using `navigate` function.
+This will

 help us restrict access to screens and avoid accessing restricted screens when